- Lucton School

 - E [email protected]

-- A mainstream independent school for pupils aged from 3 to 17
+- An independent school for boys and girls aged from 1 to 19.

 - Boarding: Yes